How the CDC, FDA and USA Today Misrepresented The Effectiveness of Covid PCR Tests

 In other words, it’s not that the test can’t tell the two apart, it’s that the test was designed only to detect COVID-19.
 The CDC spelled this one by noting someone with the flu would not create a false positive for COVID-19 with this test.

-It is known that because the number of cycles was never standardized, cycles between 35 and 45 gave false positives.
-The FDA never provided any guidance to manufacturers as to how many cycles to run.
+It is known that because the number of cycles was never standardized, processes between 35 and 45 gave false positives.
+The FDA never provided manufacturers any guidance on how many cycles to run.

 The quote continues.